 Next time you’re stuck in a hotel room, antsy to work out, consider rearranging the furniture.
 I’m serious here.
 That old CRT TV that weighs a million pounds?
 Move it over to the opposite corner.
 The entertainment center?
 Slide it across the floor to the other side.
 Flip the sofa up and over, flip the mattress, lift the easy chair.
 Pull, push, slide, lift, carry, and heave furniture around.
 Do this for ten minutes and work up a great sweat.
 But of course, be careful.
 We wouldn’t want any damage charges added to your hotel bill.

 If you haven’t seen my old beach sprint video, check it out now.
-The cool thing about sprinting on the beach is that it’s easier on the joints and yet harder on your muscles because you’re working with a softer, more forgiving surface that absorbs a lot of the impact.
-How about we take it a step further and move toward the surf?
+The cool thing about sprinting on the moist beach sand is that it’s easier on the joints and yet harder on your muscles because you’re working with a softer, more forgiving surface that absorbs a lot of the impact.
+How about we modify it?

-For Beach Sprints, Modified, you’ll be sprinting through shin to knee deep water.
-Wade out to where the water is lapping at your thighs and run sprints up and down the beach.
+One way you can modify beach sprints is to wade out to where the water is lapping at your knees and run sprints through the water.
 Do 30 seconds on, one minute off, until the ten minutes are up.
-Classic beach sprints are also a dependable staple, of course.

 Have your partner sit behind the wheel with the car in neutral, the engine off, and the parking break released.
-Get behind the back bumper, face the car, and push the car up the slight incline.
-I recommend around 20-30 yards depending on the weight/size of the car.
+Get behind the back bumper, face the car, and push the car for 30 seconds.
 Don’t sprint it so much as walk it.
-Think of this as a test of your strength rather than something to throw yourself blindly upon.
-It’ll be a grind.
+Think of this as a test of your strength.
+A grind.
 Take full steps and be sure to place your heel on the ground with each step.
-Take a minute to rest, then push the car back the other way, slightly downhill, only going twice the distance as the first run, and sprint.
-You’ll find you go about twice as fast going downhill.
-It’s a very different feeling than the grind-it-out sensation of the uphill push.
+Take a minute to rest, then push the car back the other way, only going as fast as you can.
+Sprint.

 Switch places with your partner and try to get another round of pushing in before the ten minutes is up.